kubernetes-sigs/apiserver-builder-alpha/docs/adding_resources.md

 ## Generating the wiring

-To generate the REST endpoint and storage wiring for your resource, run `apiserver-boot generate` from the go package root directory.
+To generate the REST endpoint and storage wiring for your resource, run `apiserver-boot build generated` from the go package root directory.

 This will also generate go client code to read and write your resources under `pkg/client`.